Clare Waterman: Early life and education

-Waterman was born in Pittsburgh, Pennsylvania and raised in Baltimore, Maryland.
-Waterman received her Bachelor of Arts in Biochemistry in 1989 from Mount Holyoke College.
-She received her M.S. in Exercise Science from the University of Massachusetts Amherst prior to obtaining her Ph.D. in Cell Biology from the University of Pennsylvania in 1995.
+Waterman was born in Pittsburgh, Pennsylvania, and raised in Baltimore, Maryland.
+Waterman received her Bachelor of Arts in biochemistry in 1989 from Mount Holyoke College.
+She received her M.S. in exercise science from the University of Massachusetts Amherst prior to obtaining her Ph.D. in cell biology from the University of Pennsylvania in 1995.
 After completing post-doctoral training at the University of North Carolina in Chapel Hill in 1999, she joined the Department of Cell Biology at the Scripps Research Institute in La Jolla, California.
-Once Waterman obtained tenure at Scripps as an Associate Professor, she then joined the National Heart, Lung, and Blood Institute (NHLBI) in 2007 where her main interests are Cellular & Developmental Biology and Biophysics & Computational Biology.
+Once Waterman obtained tenure at Scripps as an associate professor, she then joined the National Heart, Lung, and Blood Institute (NHLBI) in 2007, where her main interests are cellular and developmental biology and biophysics and computational biology.